prd-huy-ta/drf_training/README.md

 How to run:

-- Run Mysql Container in docker directory.
+- cd to docker
-- Run django web server.
+- docker-compose up